Print3M/print3m.github.io/_notes/windows/net/rt/lateral-movement.md

 > **NOTE**: Available algorithms: `rc4`, `aes128`, `aes256`.

-#### 7.2.1.
+### 7.3.
 Overpass-the-Hash
+Related to _pass-the-key_ attack.
 If the RC4 algorithm is used, the RC4 key is equal to the NT hash of a user.
 It means that if an attacker is able to steal the NT hash, he would be able to request the TGT even if the NTLM authentication is disabled.

 ## 8. RDP hijacking
 TBD